-Photo of Balham Cycling Club in 1913 includes former secretary Wally Perotte (5th from left second row) and Bert Perotte (4th from right second row).
-They would have been 27 and 19-years-old when the photo was taken
+Photo of Balham Cycling Club in 1913 includes former secretary Wally Perotte (5th from left second row), Bert Perotte (4th from right second row) and Harry Cusden (centre second row).
+Wally and Bert would have been 27 and 19-years-old when the photo was taken

 Photo of Balham CC member and 1 hour motor-paced world record holder Albert Wills.
 Date and source currently unknown

 Balham CC and Belle Vue CC at the Inter-Club Running Race, 1921.
 Photo probably taken around the lanes of Epsom Common or on Epsom Downs

 Photo of member S Howells pushing an unknown rider c1925

 Balham CC at the Sun Inn, Alconbury 1925

 The photo above shows Ken Figg finishing the 1931 Westerley Road Club 100 in Pangbourne Lane, Theale, Berkshire where he set a club record of 4.55.40.

 1937 Ken Smith with his Freddy Grubb bike sporting an Osgear triple gear.

 1937 Ken Smith on the North Downs riding a track bike, in touring clothing and wearing a large, heavy continental sweater.